Khari Kill

-Khari Kill is an Ethiopian, born Trinidad & Tobago reggae singer from Factory Road, Diego Martin, the Westside.
+Khari Kill is an Ethiopian, born Trinidad and Tobago reggae singer from Factory Road, Diego Martin, the Westside.
 He was introduced to Massive B, Bobby Konders & Jabba (of Hot 97 Radio fame) by Soca DJ D Life.
 He was introduced to D Life by Out Of The Ghetto and Jah Bami/Jem Music.
 His first hit is "Picture of Selassie".
 It was released on the Massive B Label.

 He has since toured the world doing shows/ Germany, Italy, Geneva, Costa Rica, Idaho, California, Nevada, Boston, Toronto, Miami, Ohio, Philly, New York, Panama, Jamaica etc. sharing the love and light of music and most important teaching others about the connection of Theocracy and The Ethiopian Orthodox Tewahedo Church.
 He pays homage to all musicians, singers, and players of instruments like Garnett Silk says, “Music is the rod and we are Moses”.

 Khari has shared the stage with stars such Buju Banton, Capleton, I Wayne, Gyptian, Midnite, Pressure, Jah Bami, Thunderlions, Louie Culture, Richie Spice, Chezidek, Ky-Mani Marley, Jahmali, Lymie Murray, Toussaint, Lutan Fyah, ArchAngel, Junior Boogie, I-sasha, Zebulon, Million Voice, Marlon Asher, Prophet Benjamin, King David and many more.

 In 2008, he released his album Picture Of Selassie and sold 60, 000 copies.
 His most recent work is Born To Rule released 2013.
 Khari Kill painted the album art on these albums.